SafeKid/Web_App_Admin_Panel/README.md

 **My Contribution**
 ```
-I'm still developing all the frontend and backend functionalities related to admin panel of web application.
+I have developed all the frontend and backend functionalities related to admin panel of web application.
-There are four main functionalities.
+	- Admin Login/logout
 	- Confirm parent's request.
 	- Block users.
 	- Add areas where child abuses  have occurred before.